 Things such as workout intensity, duration, and the specific exercises you choose in the workout all play a role.

 When it comes to intense exercises, there are quite a few.
-Here is a list of some of the exercises that burn the most calories…
+If you’re still wondering what burns the most calories, these workouts are some of the top calorie-burning options...

 1. Swimming